How to Get Dried Glue Off Painted Wood?

 6- Rubbing Alcohol

-When dissolving wood glue keep in mind that you will need an agent that is stronger than the glue.
+When dissolving PVA wood glue keep in mind that you will need an agent that is stronger than the glue.

 Rubbing alcohol (also known as isopropyl alcohol) is one such inexpensive substance that can effectively dissolve wood glue.